cli-kit/cli-error/README.md

 * `prefix`: A prefix for messages used when printing erros using the `console` methods.
 Maybe a boolean `true` to use `name` as the prefix (like standard error messages), a `string` or a `function` that returns a prefix.
+* `en`: Final fallback language identifer used when loading language files.
+* `locales`: Directory containing the locale specific error definition files, default if a 'locales' directory relative to the directory containing the executable.

 ### Module